pydantic/pydantic/docs/index.md

 Some of the main features of Pydantic include:

 - [**Data validation**](/usage/validators.md): Pydantic validates data as it is assigned to ensure it meets the requirements.
 It automatically handles a broad range of data types, including custom types and custom validators.
+- [**Standard library and custom data types**](/usage/types/types.md): Pydantic supports all of the Python standard library types, and you can define custom data types and specify how they should be validated and converted.
 - [**Conversion types**](/usage/conversion_table.md): Pydantic will not only validate data, but also convert it to the appropriate type if possible.
 For instance, a string containing a number will be converted to the proper numerical type.
 - [**Custom and nested models**](/usage/models.md): You can define models (similar to classes) that contain other models, allowing for complex data structures to be neatly and efficiently represented.
 - [**Generic models**](/usage/models.md/#generic-models): Pydantic supports generic models, which allow the declaration of models that are "parameterized" on one or more fields.